Do you feel special when you’re pregnant? Well, step aside because a baby is here and people love babies.

 The dilemma that comes with having this little rock star in your home now is that billions of people will want to come to visit it.
 Some will be helpful some will not.

-So here are a few handy tips I’ve picked up along the way so you’re able to show your magnificent little miracle off to the world like Simba in the Lion King.
+So here are a few handy tips I’ve picked up along the way so you can show your magnificent little miracle off to the world like Simba in the Lion King.

 1. Don’t let anyone stay with you who you can’t cry in front of or tell to “shut up”.

 There may be a few people that offer to stay with you when the baby comes.
 This can be a Godsend or a shitshow.
 Really think about that person and how much you want them to see behind the curtain.
 You may be too tired to delicately say, “I know she’s not latching properly but I’m just trying to get the hang of it” and instead say, “See off?
 You need to fuck right to it!”.

-When it comes to visitors after birth, you need to decide carefully about who you want to be around 24/7 when your inner filter isn’t working at full capacity.
+When it comes to visitors after birth, you must decide carefully about who you want to be around 24/7 when your inner filter isn’t working at full capacity.

 2. Spread out the visitors

-People love to see the baby immediately, that, or they feel obliged to see the baby immediately.
+People love to see the baby immediately, or they feel obliged to see the baby immediately.
 Either way, try to spread them out as much as you can so you can get settled and enjoy everyone’s company long after the fanfare typically dies down.
-Try not to book too far in advance either, you seriously may feel great the day after you give birth and feel like a back alley crack whore by week two.
+Try not to book too far in advance either, you seriously may feel great the day after you give birth and feel like you've been run over by a combine harvester by week two.

 3. Go to people that you think will overstay their welcome – don’t have them come to you